spacetelescope/ins-jwst-community-software/tier2_standards/code_review.md

 - [Assigning a reviewer on GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/requesting-a-pull-request-review)
 - [Assigning a reviewer on GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/merge_request_approvals.html)

-One way to confirm these types of reviews happen is to make it mandatory before any pull/merge request is merged into the code base.
-While this is not required, it is highly recommended.
-This can be done for GitHub or GitLab by following instructions here:
+We are requiring that an approving review is submitted before any pull/merge request is merged into the code base.
+However, developers who are administrators on the repository can use their discretion to override this in urgent situations.
+This can be done in GitHub or GitLab by following instructions here:
 - [Require code review for PRs in GitHub](https://help.github.com/en/enterprise/2.13/user/articles/enabling-required-reviews-for-pull-requests)
 - [Require code review for MRs in GitLab](https://docs.gitlab.com/ee/user/project/merge_requests/merge_request_approvals.html)